Brazil

 Round 3: Written and practical exams.
 The exams are held at Instituto Butantan

 The training done by students in the first and second rounds depends on the students and their schools, and is likely widely variable.
-In the third round, which may be considered a training camp, the students go through a one week of practical training.
+In the third round, which may be considered a training camp, the students go through one week of practical training.

 The first round does not award students any prize.